Nürburgring: Nordschleife racing today

+Public access

-Nordschleife public access
+Nordschleife

 Since its opening in 1927, the track has been used by the public for the so-called Touristenfahrten: anyone with a road-legal car or motorcycle, as well as tour buses, motor homes, or cars with trailers, are able to access the Nordschleife.
-It is opened every day of the week, except when races take place.
-The track may be closed for weeks during the winter months, depending on weather conditions and maintenance work.
+It is open every day from mid-March through mid-November, except when racing takes place.
+The track is not open to the public during the winter, when construction work is ongoing or in the event of bad weather.
 Passing on the right is prohibited, and some sections have speed limits; the normal traffic rules (StVO in German) apply also here.

 The Nürburgring is a popular attraction for many driving enthusiasts and riders from all over the world, partly because of its history and the challenge it provides.
 The lack of oncoming traffic and intersections sets it apart from regular roads, and the absence of a blanket speed limit is a further attraction.

 Normal ticket buyers on tourist days cannot quite complete a full lap of the 20.832 km Nordschleife, which bypasses the modern GP-Strecke, as they are required to slow down and pass through a 200 m "pit lane" section where toll gates are installed.
 On busier days, a mobile ticket barrier is installed on the main straight in order to reduce the length of queues at the fixed barriers.
 This is open to all ticket holders.
 On rare occasions, it is possible to drive both the Nordschleife and the Grand Prix circuit combined.